OFA-Sys/Chinese-CLIP/deployment_En.md

 #### Extraction of Image-side Features

 Similar to the process of ONNX models, we use the following sample code in the `Chinese-CLIP/` directory to read the converted ViT-B-16 size TensorRT image-side model `vit-b-16.img.fp16.trt` and extract the features of the [Pikachu image](examples/pokemon.jpeg) in Readme.
-The converted TensorRT model here also accepts only inputs with a batch size of 1, i.e. only one input image is processed in one call.
+The converted TensorRT model here accepts only inputs with a batch size of 1, i.e. only one input image is processed in one call.

 ```python
 # Complete the necessary import (omitted below)